In just a week, Ukrainian refugee exodus exceeds 1 million

 “We think that if Ukrainians fight and win, we will be safe.
 Now we are not safe," said Bartosz Tomaszewski, a 28-year-old Pole in a yellow security vest that marked him as a volunteer.

-He has been helping to guide people coming off trains in Przemsyl, traveling there each day from his home in the nearby city of Rzeszow.
+He was guiding people coming off trains in Przemsyl, where he has traveled to each day from his home in the nearby city of Rzeszow.

 Tomaszewski fears that if Ukrainian President Volodymr Zelenskyy fails to stop Putin, Poland would be the next target, along with the Baltic nations of Lithuania, Latvia and Estonia.